 Bamboo or willow trees

 If you’re looking for a way to naturally camouflage your plants then Opt for tall-growing plants like bamboo or willow trees.
-Southernwood is also a good choice as it grows up to 5 feet tall and couple feet across.
+Southernwood is also a good choice as it grows up to 5 feet tall and a couple of feet across.
 It has a lemony scent that can help mask the smell of marijuana.

 Avoid chemicals